Centinela Hospital Medical Center

-Centinela Hospital Medical Center is a non profit hospital located in Inglewood, California United States.
+Centinela Hospital Medical Center is a non-profit hospital located in Inglewood, California United States.

 History

-The hospital serves 369 beds, and also offers a level II emergency department, orthopedic care, advanced cardiac services, peripheral artery disease treatment and OB/GYN services.
+The hospital serves 369 beds, and also offers a level II emergency department, orthopedic care, advanced cardiac services, and peripheral artery disease treatment.

 Prime Healthcare Services

 Prior to being purchased by Prime Healthcare Services in 2007, the hospital was linked to the Daniel Freeman Campus.